Dungeons & Dragons 3: The Book of Vile Darkness

-Dungeons & Dragons 3: The Book of Vile Darkness is a 2012 direct-to-dvd British dark fantasy adventure film directed by Gerry Lively.
+Dungeons & Dragons 3: The Book of Vile Darkness is a 2012 direct-to-video British dark fantasy adventure film directed by Gerry Lively.
 It is the third installment in the Dungeons & Dragons film series.
 Shot in Bulgaria in 2011, it was released direct-to-DVD in the United Kingdom on 9 August 2012 and premiered in the United States as a Syfy Original Movie on 24 November 2012.

 Plot

 Nhagruul the Foul was an evil sorcerer who spread despair throughout his mortal life.
 As he neared his end, he sold his soul to the demon lords of the Abyss.
 His skin was turned into pages, his bones into a cover, his blood became ink for the pages, and the Book of Vile Darkness was born.
 Anyone who looked into the Book became evil.
 The kingdom of Karkoth was consumed by evil until a group of warriors called the Knights of the New Sun arose and saved the people using amulets given to them by the God of light, Pelor.
 Using the amulet, they channeled the God's power and light overcame darkness.
 Such power could be wielded, owing to the purity of their hearts.
 The ink was destroyed by the Knights but the pages and the covers could not be recovered as the followers of Nhagruul had them hidden.
 As people began to forget that Nhagruul existed, the power of the Knights dimmed.

 2000 years later, a new Paladin named Grayson is recruited into the Knight order, but like all Knights through the centuries, the power of the amulet is not granted to him by the God Pelor.
 However, while speaking to his father about this failure, all the Knights are killed and his father is abducted.
 Hoping to find his father, Grayson joins a crew that's working with the barbarians, and looking for the horn that will lead them to the cover of the Book.
 The crew comprises Akordia, a Shadar-kai sorceress; Seith, a human assassin; Vimak, a Goliath barbarian; and Bezz, a human Vermin Lord.

 The horn is guarded by a wyvern that is slain by Grayson, saving Akordia, who falls in love with him.
 The group goes to the nearby town, where they are hailed as heroes.
 As Grayson and Akordia spend the night together and Vimak spends the night with a plethora of women, Seith takes all of the town's treasure.
 The town's mayor discovers this, and blocks the group from leaving; Grayson manages to compromise with him by letting the town keep half the treasure.
 But Bezz kills the mayor, sparking a fight that results in the townspeople being killed.
 At night, after the group makes camp, Grayson poisons Vimak with a vial he purchased, then places his body and the treasure in a bag of holding and throws it into the nearby lake.
 Seith threatens Grayson to get the horn, but is killed by Bezz.